lucaderi/sgr/2020/CarliBoschiPetri/README.md

 This tool detects the following types of attack:

- - **1 IP ---> N IPs**: in this case if $N$ exceed the specific threshold, there is a probability that source IP is infect and it's trying to attack other devices on the network.
+ - **1 IP ---> N IPs**: in this case if N exceed the specific threshold, there is a probability that source IP is infect and it's trying to attack other devices on the network.
- - **1 IP, 1 PORT ---> 1 IP, N PORTS**: in this case if $N$ exceed the specific threshold, there is a probable port scanning on destination IP.
+ - **1 IP, 1 PORT ---> 1 IP, N PORTS**: in this case if N exceed the specific threshold, there is a probable port scanning on destination IP.
- - **1 IP, N PORTS ---> 1 IP, 1 PORT**: in this case if $N$ exceed the specific threshold, there is a probable attempt to access a specific service on destination IP too many times.
+ - **1 IP, N PORTS ---> 1 IP, 1 PORT**: in this case if N exceed the specific threshold, there is a probable attempt to access a specific service on destination IP too many times.

 ## Prerequisites